-The movie demonstrates significant DEI through the explicit racial recasting of a traditionally white role, while the narrative does not critique traditional identities.
+The movie features an explicit racial recasting of a traditionally white main character.
+However, its narrative does not explicitly critique traditional identities or center DEI themes, instead presenting them neutrally or positively.

 Johnny Storm, a character consistently depicted as white in the original comic source material and prior film adaptations, is portrayed by a Black actor in the 2015 film, which constitutes a race swap.

 The film 'Fantastic Four' (2015) does not include any discernible LGBTQ+ characters or themes.
-The narrative focuses solely on the origin and struggles of the titular superhero team, with no representation or exploration of queer identities or experiences.
-Consequently, there is no portrayal to evaluate, resulting in an N/A rating.
+The narrative focuses solely on the origin story and development of its main heterosexual characters, resulting in no portrayal of queer identity.

 The 2015 film adaptation of Fantastic Four retains the established genders for all its core characters, including Reed Richards, Sue Storm, Johnny Storm, Ben Grimm, and Victor Von Doom, as depicted in the source comics.